 - Consult the section "After Running Your Vehicle in Wet Conditions" before proceeding.
 Make sure you understand the additional maintenance required with wet running. - 2.
 The wheels have small holes molded in to allow air to enter and exit the tire during normal running.
 Water will enter these holes and get trapped inside the tires if holes are not cut in the tires.
 Cut two small holes (3mm or 1/8" diameter) in each tire.
-Each hole should be near the tire centerline, 180° apart. - Confirm that the receiver box O-ring and cover are installed correctly and secure.
-Make sure the screws are tight and the blue O-ring is not visibly protruding from the edge of the cover. - 4.
+Each hole should be near the tire centerline, 180° apart. - 3.
+Confirm that the receiver box cover is installed correctly and secure.
+Make sure the screw is tight. - 4.
 Confirm that your batteries can be used in wet conditions.